 The composition of the Index is ordinarily adjusted once a year on Adjustment Day after the close of business.
 The composition of the Index is reviewed on the Selection Day and the appropriate decision made is announced.
 On each Selection Day and on the business day five business days before the last business day in August ("Reweighting Day"), each Index Component of the Index is weighted proportionally according to its free float market capitalization.
 The percentage weight of each Index Component is capped at 4.75% on the Selection Days and on the business days five business days before the Reweighting Days.
 The excess weight is allocated proportionally to all Index Components whose percentage weight is not capped at 4.75%.
-The new index components which do not fulfil the Liquidity Criterion is capped at 10% on the Adjustment Days and on the business day five business days before the Reweighting Days.
+The new index composition and weightings are implemented after the close of trading on the Adjustment Day and Reweighting Day.
+The cumulative Percentage Weight of the Index Components which do not fulfil the Liquidity Criterion is capped at 10% on the Adjustment Days and on the business day five business days before the Reweighting Days.
 The excess weight is allocated proportionally to all Index Components whose Percentage Weight is not capped.
 These caps represent general guidelines set by the Index Provider and, at times, the Fund may hold positions that exceed the caps based on market activity and/or timing of Reweighting Day.